-It's possible to take a yacht cruise around Mumbai Harbor from the Gateway of India, and get an alternative perspective of Colaba.
-Some options include this one offered by Wandertrails, this one offered by Leisure Kart, and this one offered by Thrillophilia.
-Regular ferry boats also depart from the Gateway of India to the rock-cut caves at nearby Elephanta Island.
+It's possible to take a boat cruise around Mumbai Harbor from the Gateway of India, and get an alternative perspective of Colaba.
+Regular ferry boats also depart from the Gateway of India to the rock-cut caves at nearby Elephanta Island, and to Alibaug.

 Wander Through the Taj Mahal Palace Hotel